sanger/crawler/README.md

     --keep-files  keeps centre csv files after runner has been executed --add-to-dart add samples to DART, by default they are not

+## Priority samples

+If a sample is prioritised it will be treated the same as a fit_to_pick sample.
+Priorities could be referring to samples currently received (Step 1), or to samples received in previous days, but that we didn't have the priority until after being received (Step 2); depending on these two conditions the sample would be processed in a different stage.

+### Priorites Step 1:

+During the file centres processing (named as Priorities Step 1), the sample will be:
+   - Inserted in Mongodb Samples as usual
+   - Inserted in MLWH lighthouse_sample with the values of the priority added to it
+   - Inserted in DART as pickable if the plate is in state 'pending'
+   - Updated as 'processed'

+This step will always take the sample and update the priorities if they exist **it doesnt filter out unprocessed samples as step 2**.
+This means we need to make sure that the value in priorities_samples is up to date.

+### Priorites Step 2:

+After the file centres processing (named as Priorities Step 2), any existing priority samples flagged as unprocessed will be:
+   - Updated in MLWH lighthouse_sample with the values of the priority added to it
+   - Inserted in DART as pickable if the plate is in state 'pending'.
+   - Updated as 'processed' so it won't be processed again unless there is a change for it

 ## Migrations

 ### Updating the MLWH lighthouse_sample table